Baby Led Weaning

 I hope this post has been useful in explaining the principles behind BLW and given you an insight into why I love it.
 Although purees and spoon feeding is not mentioned, I will still occasionally use them too to help our babies feed.
 I think you have to take ideas and suggestions and come up with what is right for you and your babies.

-Look out for my next post where I explain how we did BLW with our twins.
+Look out for my other post where I explain how we weaned our twins.

 Love, The Foxfairies x